ShawnNotFound/Livebook/README.md

 This is a template for deplying Livebook on [Railway.app](https://railway.app)

-LIVEBOOK_PASSWORD=supercalifragilisticexpialidocious and must be changed immediately unless you're ok with everyone using your Livebook 😉
+LIVEBOOK_PASSWORD=supercalifragilisticexpialidocious and must be changed immediately unless you're ok with everyone using your Livebook 😉.
+You'll need it to sign in initially.